rodrigosimass/nlp-modeling-case/README.md

 In this project, I had one day to develop an NN model to perform binary classification of text (Twitter posts), categorizing them as either having a positive or negative sentiment.
 Additionally, I was tasked with comparing my resulting solution with the pre-trained Zero-shot BART model (as demonstrated in bart-example.ipynb).
 Given the time constraints and the lack of access to GPUs, I decided to implement a simple Feed Forward Neural Network using PyTorch and train/validate it using the small dataset available in the repository.
 Although I did not have enough time to attain the highest possible accuracy through fine-tuning or the usage of compute-heavy architectures, my simple solution achieved a classification accuracy of around 80%, thus outperforming the BART baseline which had an accuracy of 70%.

+# Architecture

+The solution is a Feed Forward Network with 1 fully-connected layer and a ReLU activation, a drop-out layer for regularization, followed by a final fully connected layer and a sigmoid activation function to a single neuron that predicts the binary class of the sample.

+The BCE Loss function was used and both the Adam and SGD Optimizer were experimented with.

 ## Technology and methodology
 The most important technologies and ML techniques used in this use-case include: